evidentlyai/evidently/docs/book/presets/text-overview.md

 You can evaluate and explore text data:

 **1. To monitor input data for NLP models.** When you do not have true labels or actuals, you can monitor changes in the input data (data drift) and descriptive text characteristics.
-You can run batch checks, for example, comparing the latest batch of text data to the previous or to the training data.
-You can often combine it with evaluating [Prediction Drift](target-drift.md)
+You can run batch checks, for example, comparing the latest batch of text data to earlier or training data.
+You can often combine it with evaluating [Prediction Drift](target-drift.md).

-**2. When you are debugging the model decay.** If you observe a drop in the model performance, you can this report to understand changes in the input data patterns.
+**2. When you are debugging the model decay.** If you observe a drop in the model performance, you can use this report to understand changes in the input data patterns.

 **3. Exploratory data analysis and comparison.** You can use the visual report to explore the text data you want to use for training.
-You can also use it to compare two datasets.
+You can also use it to compare any two datasets.

 # Text Overview Report